benoit-liquet/MLDL/DeepLearning/README.md

-# 24-25 November: MATHEMATICAL ENGINEERING OF DEEP LEARNING - FOUNDATIONS
+# 6-7 May: DEEP LEARNING

 ## COURSE OUTLINE
 - The General Fully Connected Architecture